This guide will take approximately 15 minutes to complete.

 To explore the articles published in a specific year or time period, you can use the "Publication Year" filter.
 The system includes two default options (last 5 years and last 10 years) but you can also specify a custom time period, by completing the box(es) below.

-For example, to examine the articles on breast cancer biomarkers published in 2020, you can fill in the left and right boxes with ‘’2020’’ (under the "Publication Year" filter) and hit the APPLY button (Figure 4).
+For example, to examine the articles on breast cancer biomarkers published since 2020, you can fill in the left box with ‘’2020’’ (under the "Publication Year" filter) and hit the APPLY button (Figure 4).

 Figure 4: Refine your results for publications from 2020